adenin-sites/metalsmith-mapsite/README.md

 Will replace any paths ending in `index.html` with `''`.
 Useful when you're using [metalsmith-permalinks](https://github.com/segmentio/metalsmith-permalinks).

+##### jsonFile
+* `optional`

+Adds URLs from a JSON file to the sitemap.
+Should be a path to a JSON file, with objects having at least a `path` property (the path of the URL) and optionally any of the below frontmatter properties.

 ## Frontmatter

 Some values can also be set on a file-to-file basis from a file's frontmatter, the options are: